Purdue-CS193/homework-0-achintiii/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Ashwin Chintalapati's first CS193 Homework!

+- CS 193 seems chill
+- THe teachers are really cool
+- There is only one lecture a week and it's in a church...